 - riced broccoli or cauliflower (should be added right before the rice so it doesn't get soggy!)

-Just remember, when it comes to making fried rice or many other stir-fried dishes, it’s all about understanding the various cooking times each ingredient requires and adding them in the appropriate order.
+- When it comes to making fried rice or many other stir-fried dishes, it’s all about understanding the various cooking times each ingredient requires and adding them in the appropriate order

 - Have your mise en place (prep) all ready to go (including measured out sauces/seasoning) and add your ingredients to a hot wok/pan starting with the ingredients that require the longest cook time to the least amount of cook time

 This is perfect for a weeknight meal, potluck, large family meal, or weekend meal prep.

 Let me know how you like celery in your fried rice!
 I hope you love it as much as I do.

 Please give this recipe a star rating below and leave a comment.
 I would appreciate it so much and want to hear from you!
 Don’t forget to tag a photo on Instagram with #thesoundofcooking or @thesoundofcooking.
 I would love to see what you come up with!